The tool helps break down the change in EBITDA between to periods into the specific factors driving change.

 Set on False will show this.

-In practice you can simply add two rows on the top of your dataset with the value of the indirect costs in the two periods.
+In you can simply add two rows on the top of your dataset with the value of the indirect costs in the two periods.
 No need to specify the dimensions.
 Note that the Amount and Unit column has been set to 0.000001, because, to optimize performance, tool drops zero rows.

 Note that if you want to calculate both yearly and the monthly variance, you will need to input 12 monthly indirect costs values for each year you want to consider.